sharmas30-94/MCL_2024/README.md

 ## Functional genomics and tumor microenvironment analysis reveal prognostic biological subtypes in Mantle cell lymphoma

-This repository contains the code used to generate figures in the manuscript.
-Each figure in this repository has its own directory (e.g., `Figure1/`, `Figure2/`, …).
+This repository contains the code for all manuscript figures, organized by directory (Figure1/, Figure2/, …).
+Figures 1–4, 6, and 7 were generated using a combination of Linux tools and R, while Figure 5 (tumor microenvironment analysis) was produced using R and Python.

 Within each figure directory:
 - `Data/` contains all input files required to generate the figure.
-- `*.R` or `*.py` scripts implement the analysis.
+- `*.R` or `*.ipynb` scripts implement the analysis.
 - Below is the mapping of figures to code and data sources.

 | Figure | Location in Repo | Main Script(s) | Input Data Type | Output Data Type |